Is this program right for you?

 Q: I’VE WORKED IN THE FIELD FOR 15 YEARS.
 CAN I GET CREDIT FOR THAT?

-A: You may be able to get credit for relevant experience.
+A: You may be able to receive credit for relevant experience.
 See JIBC’s policies and procedures as they relate to a Prior Learning Assessment (PLA).
-Note that the prior learning assessment for EMD’s certificate courses is a Challenge Exam.
+As a PLA candidate, you will gather and develop evidence to support your credit request.

 TAKING COURSES & COMPLETING THE PROGRAM

 A: ABy logging into your Self-Service Portal (https://elearn.jibc.ca/), you can view the courses you have completed at the JIBC (as well as lots of other information too.)
 Use this resource to check off the courses with the program checklist.

 A: For planning purposes, EMD provides an annual course training schedule available under the Program Details tab above.